phpMv/ubiquity/docs/richClient/semantic.rst

 Definition of the attributes of the ajax request:

-In the folowing example, the parameters passed to the **attributes** variable of the **getHref** method remove the history of the navigation, and make the ajax loader internal to the clicked button.
+In the folowing example, the parameters passed to the **attributes** variable of the ``getHref`` method:
+- remove the history of the navigation,
+- make the ajax loader internal to the clicked button.

 .. code-block:: php
    :linenos:
    :emphasize-lines: 10-11